Evaluation & Systems Thinking Consultants Melbourne | First Person Consulting

 Movember & Cancer Australia

-Their insights are now helping shape how the health system asks about—and responds to—patient needs.
-Everyone who shared their story was thanked for their time and contribution.
-This work is part of a broader effort to ensure that when it comes to cancer care, we don't just assume what people need—we ask.
+Their insights are now helping shape how the health system asks about and responds to patient needs.
+This work is part of a broader effort to ensure that when it comes to cancer care, we don't just assume what people need.
+We ask.

 How We Worked Together